Ten Ways to Protect Your Assets from Mainecare, Medicaid or a Nursing Home

 So, Raise Your Hand if You Would Prefer to Age in Place

 Among people age 50 to 64, 71 percent of people want to age in place.”
-For this option you don’t even need a Medicaid lawyer.
+For this option you don’t even need a Mainecare lawyer.
 Or do you?
-In the state of Maine, or New York, states where I practice, you can qualify for home-based care in thirty days or so.
-You should consult with a Estate Planning lawyer if you want to know the details.
+In the state of Maine, or New York, states where I practice, there are home-based Medicaid programs.
+You should consult with an Elder Law Lawyer if you want to know the details.
 Number 8 on the Top Ten Ways to Protect Your Stuff from Medicaid or a Nursing Home list means staying home as long as possible.
 If you need help with what they call the “activities of daily living” – shopping, dressing, cooking, you may qualify.

 Income and Asset Limits

-If you’d like to protect your money from Medicaid, aging in place is a good place to start.
-But if you have too much money or property you won’t qualify.
+If you’d like to protect your money from Medicaid, making a plan to age in place is a good start.
+But if you have too much money or property you won’t qualify for Mainecare home-based services.
 So how do you qualify if you have too much money or property?
 We’re back to Option 9 again – give your stuff away.
-With all the negatives about Option 9 – the risk of loss to divorce, law suits, bankruptcy, or just plain refusal of the gift recipient to use your stuff for your benefit – Option 9 still doesn’t seem foolproof.
+With all the negatives about Option 9 – the risk of loss to divorce, lawsuits, bankruptcy, or just plain refusal of the gift recipient to use your stuff for your benefit – Option 9 still doesn’t seem foolproof.
 But don’t lose heart yet.
 In a future option on this list you’ll discover how you can maintain control of assets and protect them at the same time.

 "Over 50 percent of nondrivers over age 65 do not leave home most days, partly because of a lack of transportation options."